Oculus 'Expressive Avatars' Update Brings More Lifelike Avatars to VR

 With the latest update to their Oculus Avatars platform, ‘Expressive Avatars’ now delivers a much greater sense of realism and expressive behavior to avatar models than ever before, thanks to the addition of better-simulated eye and mouth movement, as well as enhanced facial micro-expressions that helps to bring an avatars face model to life.

-Along with the ‘Expressive Avatars’ update, Oculus is also introducing a new Avatar Editor, which includes a wider range of enhanced personalization options allowing users to make their avatar more unique to their own personal identity with things such new skin tones, lip and eyebrow color, hairstyles, clothing, and eyewear.
+Along with the ‘Expressive Avatars’ update, Oculus is also introducing a new Avatar Editor, which includes a wider range of enhanced personalization options allowing users to make their avatar more unique to their own personal identity with things such as new skin tones, lip and eyebrow color, hairstyles, clothing, and eyewear.

 Oculus Home already supports the new ‘Expressive Avatar’ update, but “in the coming days and weeks” ahead third-party apps like Poker Stars VR, Tribe XR DJ, and Epic Rollercoaster are all expected to support the new avatars.